 At the margins perhaps the European Charter of Fundamental Rights might provide protection under EU law where the UK's Human Rights Act doesn't.

 Senior International Officer at University of Law

-Annita Sophocleous possesses a BA in European Studies from Royal Holloway and an MA in European Union Studies from Leiden University.
-She has formerly worked for an MEP at the European Parliament in Brussels.
+Annita Sophocleous has a BA in European Studies from Royal Holloway and an MA in European Union Studies from Leiden University.
+She formerly worked for a Member of the European Parliament in Brussels.

 How will the UK's relationship with France and Germany change when the UK comes to a Brexit deal with the EU?

 A lot depends on the successor to Theresa May because the next Prime Minister will have to repair the damaged relationship between the two parties.